Great for fixing panos

 - First public version.

-- The plugins will not work on multiple layers.
+- The plugins will only work on images smaller than 2gb in size.
 This is a Photoshop limitation.

-These filters are provided as-is, no responsibility will be held for the loss of files and system data while working with these filters.
-The filters should not be resold or redistributed in any way.
+These filters are provided as-is, no responsibility will be held for the loss of files, system data or hair while working with these filters.
+The filters are copyrighted superrune and should not be resold or redistributed in any way.